cristianglezm/EvoGarden/Planning.md

 -   **Routing Logic**: Based on the user's `notificationMode` setting and the event's `importance`, the service decides whether to send the event to the `eventLogStore`, the `toastStore`, or both.

 ## 6. Component Architecture (`src/components/`)
 -   **`App.tsx`**: Root component.
-Manages UI state, orchestrates the `useSimulation` hook, and handles save/load logic.
+Manages UI state, orchestrates the `useSimulation` and `useActorTracker` hooks, and handles save/load logic.
 -   **`SimulationView.tsx`**: Hosts the rendering engine's canvases and forwards user clicks.
 -   **`Controls.tsx`**: The UI for all `SimulationParams`, including new sliders and inputs for configuring the dynamic weather system (season length, temperature/humidity variation, etc.).
 -   **`ActorSelectionPanel.tsx`**: A panel that appears when a user clicks a cell containing multiple actors, allowing them to choose which one to inspect.
 -   **`FlowerDetailsPanel.tsx`**: Displays detailed data for a selected flower.
--   **`InsectDetailsPanel.tsx`**: Displays detailed data for a selected insect, including its stats, status, and a visualization of its genetic preferences.
+-   **`InsectDetailsPanel.tsx`**: Displays detailed data for a selected insect.
+It includes a search bar and "Track" button that utilizes the `useActorTracker` hook to initiate real-time tracking of the selected insect.
 -   **`EggDetailsPanel.tsx`**: A simple panel showing the time remaining until an egg hatches and what type of insect it will become.
 -   **`GenericActorDetailsPanel.tsx`**: A fallback panel that displays basic information for any other actor type (birds, nutrients, etc.).
 -   **`Flower3DViewer.tsx`**: Renders a flower's 3D model using `@react-three/fiber`.